 The TCOOP offered $250,000 in guarantees.
 However, both series were outdone by 888/WSOP New Jersey in its New Jersey Poker Classic.
 That series guaranteed $800,000 over 57 events.

 What we are seeing is sites offering New Jersey players large incentives as the major licensed operators compete for market share.
-This is a competition which partypoker and its partner BorgataPoker are determined to win.
+This is a competition in which partypoker and its partner BorgataPoker are determined to win.